 Even after implementing all the solutions mentioned in the article, there's a possibility that the stop code irql_not_less_or_equal error won't get solved.
 In that case, the only thing that you can do is perform a clean Windows install.
 It means that you'll have to delete everything on your ‘C’ drive to install a new Windows 10.

-Note: Windows installation should only be used as a last option when all the above solutions fail to solve the issue.
+Note: Windows installation should only be used as a last option when all the above solutions fail to solve it.

 Recoverit Data Recovery software is among the best in retrieving different types of data files.
 Whether it's audio, video, or word document, you can recover them all.